TheTrainGoes/GP2040-Projects/Open Source Buttons/OSBMX/README.md

 Revision History:

 v4.0 (current)
-- Offset the post holes on the OSBMX 24 housing and main PCB by 10o to ensure no electrical contact with the hot swap socket pads
+- Offset the post holes on the OSBMX 24 / OSBMX 30 housing and main PCB by 10o to ensure no electrical contact with the hot swap socket pads

 v3.0